brehen/kluften.dev-v2/static/blog-posts/nebula_chapter0.md

 Perhaps a lofty goal, but it leaves me a lot of room on what scope I end up with for the prototype I'm building this fall, and I'll go into more technical detail and the overall design in the next part!

-If you found this interesting, look out for the next chapter here: [Building Nebula - Chapter 1](/blog/nebula-chapter1)
+If you find this interesting, look out for the next chapter here: [Building Nebula - Chapter 1](/blog/nebula-chapter1)